Steps for Schools

 - To help lawmakers think about childhood health issues in Idaho

 - To highlight our lawmakers as good role models for our children

 - To create a buzz about health issues within legislators’ districts

 - To promote childhood wellness throughout Idaho

-Here are the results from High Five!’s Steps for Schools 2017 inaugural year:
+Here are the results from High Five’s Steps for Schools 2017 challenge: